ZEmilie/Timer/README.md

 # Timer

 Simple example of creating a timer with Tkinter in Python.
+This have been made with `python 3.11.1` and `tkinter 8.6`

 ## Presentation of the application